rcastle/verilog_fsm/README.md

     w.state_solid?

-Guards
+conditions
 ==

-Guards are methods or Procs which can prevent a transition.
+conditions are methods or Procs which can prevent a transition.
 To do so they just need to return false/nil.
-If no guard is specified then the transition is always executed.
+If no condition is specified then the transition is always executed.

 ## Callbacks and arguments